Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 However you might also need to guaranty some kind of non regression on feature previously delivered.
 How to do it ?

 By default, you can create two non regression test suites.
 Each test case has a "Test Suite" field with 2 possible values:
 *Simple* and *Full*.
-A test can be in either tests suites, both or none.
+A test can be in either test suites, both or none.

 Once you have made some tests available in one of those test suites, you will be able to create a non regression campaign in your release with either *Test Suite Complete* or